vrurg/raku-Cro-RPC-JSON/docs/md/Cro/RPC/JSON.md

         params: { a: "string" }
     }

 Which will result in invoking the first `bar` multi-candidate with named parameter `:a<string>`.
 But if we pass an array together with `params` key: `[42, 3.1415926, "anything"]` – then the second multi-candidate will be called with three positional arguments.
 This is the basic rule of translation used by `Cro::RPC::JSON`: a top-level JSON object is translated into named parameters; a top-level array represents positional parameters.

-At lower levels of the `params` data stucture `Cro::RPC::JSON` currentlty only supports passing simple values and basic data structures like objects/hashes and arrays, with accordance to [JSON](https://www.json.org) specification.
-Possible marshalling/unmarshalling of JSON is considered but not implemented yet.

-Whatever is returned by the method gets JSONified, wrapped into a valid JSON-RPC response object and returned to the client via the means of HTTP or WebSocket protocols.
-Any exceptions thrown and uncaught by user code are handled and valid JSON-RPC error response is returned to the client.
+See more information about handling of method arguments and return values in the [Method Call Convention](#Method Call Convention) section below.

 More information about exporting methods for JSON-RPC is provided in `json-rpc` trait section below.

 Handling a JSON-RPC request by a code object is considered more low-level approach.
-Particular format of the code is determined by wether it operates in synchronous or asynchronous mode (see below), general principle is: the code is provided with a [`Cro::RPC::JSON::Request`](https://github.com/vrurg/raku-Cro-RPC-JSON/blob/v0.1.903/docs/md/Cro/RPC/JSON/Request.md) object and must produce JSONifiable return value which is then returned to the client.
+Particular format of the code is determined by wether it operates in synchronous or asynchronous mode (see below), general principle is: the code is provided with a [`Cro::RPC::JSON::Request`](https://github.com/vrurg/raku-Cro-RPC-JSON/blob/v0.1.3/docs/md/Cro/RPC/JSON/Request.md) object and must produce JSONifiable return value which is then returned to the client.
 The [SYNOPSIS](#SYNOPSIS) provides the most simple case of a synchronous code object.
 Any call to JSON-RPC to any method in the example will return:

     {
         jsonrpc: "2.0",